WIMNZhao/TS_Enhanced/README.md

 - `scaling`: Optional.
 Default 1.
 Positive if higher score is preferred; negative otherwise. +/- 1 is usually good.
 It is used to scale the Boltzmann temperature.
 - `decay`: Optional.
 Default 1.
 Temperature control
 - `num_per_cycle`: Optional.
 Default 100.
 A high number helps reduce the TS overhead a bit.
 - `stop`: Optional.
-Default 100.
+Default 1000.
 Stop searching if a new compound has not been sampled for a specified number of consecutive attempts.
+Increasing the num_warmup_trials may lead to an unexpected early stop.
+If so, increase it to a higher number.